 The year 1992 marked the 500th anniversary of Christopher Columbus’ Discovery of America.
 The Columbus Lighthouse , Faro a Colón, was erected in Santo Domingo in honor of this occasion.

 Santo Domingo is the center of the national government of the Dominican Republic.
 The National Palace, which is the President’s office, as well as the National Congress.
 Power outages continue to be a problem in certain parts of the city.
 Santo Domingo contains a wide variety of incomes, ranging from the extremely poor to the highly rich.

 Most of the city’s poor live outside the center.
 Some live in extreme conditions of poverty and in slums, intensifying the city’s economic contrast.
 The city is included on the Blacksmith Institute’s list of the world’s 10 most polluted places (2006), due to lead poisoning by a battery recycling smelter closed in 1999, as the site never was cleaned up children continue to be born with high lead levels causing learning disabilities, impaired physical growth and kidney damage.

-Before I continue I have to state that my last visit here was in 1991, I can’t say I was impressed by this capital, I found the city of Santo Domingo to be just shameful for a capital, I still list it on the bottom of my list of places to go, though Santo Domingo has since changed immensely according to what I’ve researched, with the fastest growing economies in the Caribbean and improved infrastructures like a new metro underground rail service, but not something i would like to return to confirm.
+Before I continue I have to state that my last visit here was in 1991, I can’t say I was impressed by this capital, I found the city of Santo Domingo to be just shameful for capital, I still list it on the bottom of my list of places to go, though Santo Domingo has since changed immensely according to what I’ve researched, with the fastest growing economies in the Caribbean and improved infrastructures like a new metro underground rail service, but not something I would like to return to confirm.

-Though I found the beaches catering to package holiday traveler much better than those in the north.
+Though I found the beaches catering to package holiday traveller much better than those in the north.
 We spent a day exploring the city and spending the next six days on the resort recovering from some bad water or food, it simply was a matter of watching who was running for their room.
 As my second visit to the Dominican Republic, at that time, I made the decision not to return again.